 How to plant Nepeta

 Nepeta is a resilient, drought tolerant summer perennial which does best in warm and sunny locations, so will thrive in a south or west facing spot.
 It is tolerant of a range of soil types, as long as drainage is good.
-Although it is an unfussy plant with good drought tolerance once established, for best results it will need potting up and growing on until it’s grown a strong root system before planting into more challenging conditions.
+Although it is an unfussy plant with good drought tolerance once established, for best results it will need potting up and growing on until it’s developed a strong root system before planting into more challenging conditions.
 Nepeta attracts pollinators of all types, making it a great choice for wildlife gardens.

 How to plant

-- Soak the roots in water for 3-6 hours prior to planting.
-Pot into temporary 2 litre (or 15-20cm diameter) pots, using a good quality multi-purpose compost.
+— For bare root plants supplied in spring, it is necessary to pot them up and grow them on before transferring into the garden.
+Soak bare roots in water for 3-6 hours prior to planting.
+Pot up into 2 litre (or 15-20cm diameter) pots using a good quality multi-purpose compost to grow on.

 — Nepeta is hardy to around -15C and does not require winter protection in most areas.

-- Water-in after planting and keep hydrated when in growth, particularly during the first year.
+— Water-in after planting and keep hydrated when in growth, particularly during the first year.
+They should be watered whenever the soil feels dry during the first growing season.

 Aftercare